 1. Fat storage patterns can pass from one generation to the next via DNA.
 If we are talking about arm fat in particular, it’s often characteristic of the apple body type, which can also be genetic.
 Just to compare, pear body types may find it harder to get rid of excess hip weight.

 2. It’s generally women who find it particularly complicated to tone their arms fast.
-If you think about it, women are discouraged from doing push-ups in gym class from a very young age.
-And as a consequence, it might increase loss of muscle mass in girls.
+If you think about it, women are discouraged from doing push-ups in gym classes from a very young age.
+And as a consequence, it might increase the loss of muscle mass in girls.

 Get more physical exercise

 There’s no way around activity in the scenario where you want toned and beautiful arms.
 Any workouts for the upper body will do, however, some types proved to be more effective than others.
 Resistance training comes in handy for overall fat loss.
 It’s also particularly helpful for sculpting the biceps and triceps.

 Weight lifting is the most popular example of resistance training.
 And though it is not focused specifically on arms, it helps with weight loss which, in turn, makes the arms appear slimmer.